-Dixon Hughes and BDO did not provide any other category of products and services to the Company during the fiscal years ended December 31, 2018 or 2017 and, accordingly, no other fees were paid thereto in either 2018 or 2017.
+DHG and BDO did not provide any other category of products and services to the Company during the fiscal years ended December 31, 2019 or 2018 and, accordingly, no other fees were paid thereto in either 2019 or 2018.

 The Audit Committee considers whether the provision of non-audit services by the Company's independent registered public accounting firm is compatible with maintaining auditor independence.
-All audit and non-audit services to be performed by the Company's independent registered public accounting firm must be, and for 2018 and 2017 were, approved in advance by the Audit Committee.
+All audit and non-audit services to be performed by the Company's independent registered public accounting firm must be, and for 2019 and 2018 were, approved in advance by the Audit Committee.
 Pursuant to the Audit Committee's Audit and Non-Audit Services Pre-Approval Policy (the "Policy") and as permitted by SEC rules, the Audit Committee may delegate pre-approval authority to any of its members, provided that any service approved in this manner is reported to the full Audit Committee at its next meeting.